Exact Recovery Guarantees for Parameterized Nonlinear System Identification Problem under Sparse Disturbances or Semi-Oblivious Attacks: Proofs

-\paragraph{Step 3.} Finally, we prove that if the dimension of the subspace spanned by $\mathcal{F}^c$ is smaller than $m$, the condition \eqref{eqn:unique-nes-suf} cannot hold.
+\paragraph{Step 3.} Finally, we prove that if the dimension of the subspace spanned by $\mathcal{F}^c$ is smaller than $m$, the condition \eqnref{eqn:unique-nes-suf} cannot hold.
 Since the dimension of the subspace is at most $m - 1$, there exists $Z\in\mathbb{R}^m$ such that

-With this choice of $Z$, the condition on the left hand-side of \eqref{eqn:unique-nes-suf} holds while the strict inequality on the right hand-side fails.
-Therefore, we know that $\bar{A}$ is not the unique global solution to \eqref{eqn:nonlinear-obj}. \end{proof}
+With this choice of $Z$, the condition on the left hand-side of \eqnref{eqn:unique-nes-suf} holds while the strict inequality on the right hand-side fails.
+Therefore, we know that $\bar{A}$ is not the unique global solution to \eqnref{eqn:nonlinear-obj}. \end{proof}